Your employees are demanding a better office environment: Here’s how to do it

-However, while 25%*1 of all professional jobs in North America will be remote by the end of 2022, the office is set to remain at the heart of the modern business.
+However, whilst 25%*1 of all professional jobs in North America will be remote by the end of 2022, the office is set to remain at the heart of modern business.

 The growth in flexibility has given employees more power than ever before to fight for positive, healthy, and happy working environments.
 Workhuman’s January 2022 Human Workplace Index found that an astonishing 81.5%*2 of workers feel more empowered to hold their leaders accountable for a better workplace this year.
 And increasingly, they can vote with their feet.

 So how can you create an office environment that attracts employees and provides the social, functional, and productivity benefits of improved collaboration between colleagues?

 And just how big a role does your air quality play in creating that comfortable workplace?

 Your office environment is key to attracting and retaining staff

 Today, workers feel increasingly empowered to hand in their notice when they aren’t happy, and so a bad office environment can have fast-acting and severe consequences for the quality of your staff and your ability to retain them.
 According to the U.S. Bureau of Labor Statistics, more than 24 million American workers*3 quit their jobs between April and September 2021 – an all-time record.